anisjkb/deposit-mix-analysis/README.md

 - **Scope for Financial Inclusion**
    If “No Cost” reflects accounts under social or government programs, expanding this category may help meet regulatory or CSR goals.

-3.  **Account Engagement by Gender (Grouped Bar Chart):** A comparative view of how genders are represented within each product type.
+**3. Account Engagement by Gender (Grouped Bar Chart):** A comparative view of how genders are represented within each product type.
     ![Account Engagement by Gender](images/deposit_engagement_by_gender.png)

 ### 🔍 Insights by Account Engagement by Gender